Traffic Alert: Closures Sunday due to Broad Street Run

-PHILADELPHIA (WPVI) --The City of Philadelphia is alerting drivers of closures on Sunday due to the Broad Street Run.
+PHILADELPHIA (WPVI) --Road closures are in effect due to Sunday's Broad Street Run.

-At 4 a.m., Broad Street between Olney and Windrim avenues will be shut down.
+At 4 a.m., Broad Street between Olney and Windrim avenues was shut down.

-At 7 a.m., Broad Street from Windrim Avenue south to Erie will be closed.
+At 7 a.m., Broad Street from Windrim Avenue south to Erie was closed.

 The remainder of the route will be closed at 7:30 a.m.